DavidHearl/chiropractic-website/README.md

 * Navigation Bar
     * Featured on all pages the navigation bar provides easy access to each of the 6 main pages.
 Accented with a ring to display which page the user is on.
     * This allows for easy navigation without relying on the use of the browsers back button.
-    * The navigation bar will change to a hamburger menu once the device screen become too small.
+    * The navigation bar changes to a hamburger menu once the device screen become too small.
-    * The new design features a centralised logo and a home button for easy navigation to the home page.
+    * The new design features a centralised logo and a home icon for easy navigation to the home page.

 ![Navigation Menu](./assets/images/readme-images/navigation.png)
 ![Navigation Menu with Hamburger and Home icons](./assets/images/readme-images/navigation-hamburger.png)

 * Landing Page Images
-    * The landing page contains 3 images, the number of images changed based on what device the user is on.
-For small screens there is only 1 image and for medium size screens there are 2.
+    * The landing page contains 3 images, the number of images changes based on what device the user is on.
+For small screens there is only one image and for medium size screens there are two.

 ![Home page Images](./assets/images/readme-images/landing-page-images.png)